ahadb/joy-of-javascript/README.md

 #### Numbers & Strings

 Both numbers and strings are very common data types, therefore the introduction and grouping together.
+They are called primitives or primitive data types by definition.

 A number can be created from a constant value and is prepended with the keyword <code>var</code>: